GenericMappingTools/GMTjl_doc/tutorials/vector_shp/vector_shp.md

 ## Filtering geospatial data based on attributes

-As we are interested only in one departament, we can filter the data.
+In this demonstration we are interested only in one departament, so we will filter the data to fulfill a department name condition.
 Review the following code and change it to match your department.

 ```julia
 antioquia = filter(deptos, NAME_1 = "Antioquia");
 ```

-Let’s plot the new object.
+Nex, plot the new object.

 \begin{examplefig}{}
 ```julia